programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 Name: title, dtype: object
 ```

-Cluster 2 seems to be related to belief and atheism:
+Cluster 2, on the other hand, seems to be related to belief and atheism:

 ```Python
 df_abstracts_dbscan[df_abstracts_dbscan["cluster"] == 2]["title"]